 For more information on normal movements within the Union and entry into the EU, please visit the website of the EU Commission

-Additional requirements for non-commercial movement of dogs, cats, ferrets and birds
+Additional requirements for non-commercial movement of dogs, cats, ferrets, and birds

-Non-commercial movement of other pet animal species
+Non-commercial movement of other pet animal species than dogs, cats, ferrets, and birds

 However, please be aware of the following: